Bush School of Government and Public Service: Institutes

-Institute for Science, Technology and Public Policy
+Institute for Science, Technology & Public Policy

 The Institute for Science, Technology and Public Policy (ISTPP) was created by the Board of Regents in the fall of 2000 to fill a gap between science and technology research and public policy research.
 ISTPP takes the position that for known social and environmental problems, science and technology may help find solutions.
 ISTPP's policy research aims to identify the public and stakeholders' acceptability parameters for science and technology applications.
 ISTPP also provides interdisciplinary research experience for doctoral, master's, and undergraduate students to augment their training as future decision and policy-makers and university faculty.
 Graduate students may also work with scholars as coauthors on manuscripts for publication in peer-reviewed journals.
 The current director of the ISTPP is Arnold Vedlitz.

 Scowcroft Institute of International Affairs

 The Scowcroft Institute of International Affairs was established in 2007 and named in honor of Brent Scowcroft, retired US Air Force Lieutenant General and National Security Advisor for Presidents Gerald Ford and George H. W. Bush.
 The Institute focuses on assessing, addressing, and presenting policy-oriented research on international affairs.
 It supports the School through hosting educational conferences and providing opportunities for researchers to access the Bush Library.
 The current director of the Scowcroft Institute is Andrew Natsios, former USAID director.